Six's thermometer: Description

-Before a new maximum or minimum reading can be taken, the thermometer must be reset by moving the markers to the top of the mercury, usually by hand using a small magnet to slide them along the tube.
-Any change in temperature after that will push one of the markers along with it.
-(If the markers are not reset, they will register maxima and minima only if they exceed the values already encountered.)
+Once a reading is taken, the thermometer can be reset to record future min/max temperatures by moving the markers to the top of the mercury, which is performed by hand using a small magnet to slide them along the tube in early versions of this thermometer, or by pushing a button that pushes a magnetic plate on the back of the thermometer away from the glass tube in later versions.
+In these later versions, the indices are held in place by their magnetic attraction to the magnetic plate behind, so when the magnetic plate is pushed away, the indices fall down to the top of the mercury column by gravity.
+Any change in temperature after that will push one of the markers along with it (if the markers are not reset, they will register maxima and minima only if they exceed the values already encountered).

 If the temperature rises, the maximum scale marker will be pushed.
 If it falls, the moving mercury will push the minimum scale marker.
 As the temperature varies, the markers will remain in their positions unless the temperature becomes higher (for maximum) or lower (for minimum) than already recorded, in which case the relevant marker is pushed further.
 The markers thus record the furthest point reached by the mercury in each arm of the tube, and thereby the highest and lowest temperatures since the last reset.
 Typically the thermometer is reset every 24 hours to measure the diurnal temperature variation, the positions of the ends of the markers nearest to the mercury are examined.
 Their positions on the maximum and minimum scales show the highest and lowest temperatures encountered since the last reset.

+Early version of a Six's thermometer with magnified section:

+1: Entire thermometer; 2: Section of tube showing maximum temperature reading and index; 3: Magnet to move the indices; Hg: Mercury, which pushes the indices; M: Magnet for resetting the indices.

+Later version of a Six's thermometer with a push button to reset the minimum and maximum indices.